13 Top-Rated Hiking Trails in Montana

 Over 20 National Forest Service campgrounds spread throughout the forest, close to several trailheads.

 Expect crowds to gather at Ross Creek throughout the summer.
 Because of its non-existent elevation gains, the area is popular for large family hikes.
+Still, there are plenty of trails and tall trees around, leaving space to admire the landscape on your own.
 For a bigger day hike, Ross Creek Trail continues from the grove for just over four miles.

 The university city of Missoula in western Montana is surrounded by great hiking destinations.
-And enticing both students and community members alike, the Rattlesnake National Recreation Area has one of the most popular and closest networks of trails to the city.
-Accessed with a six-mile drive (or bike ride) from downtown, the Rattlesnake Main Trailhead offers numerous trails to explore, including a route to the prominent 7,980-foot Stuart Peak.
+Accessible with a six-mile drive (or bike ride) from downtown, the Rattlesnake National Recreation Area is one of the most popular and closest networks of trails to the city.
+The Rattlesnake Main Trailhead offers numerous trails to explore, including a route to the prominent 7,980-foot Stuart Peak.

 For more hiking trails close to Missoula, both Pattee Canyon and Blue Mountain Recreation Areas are also within the Lolo National Forest and adjacent to the city.